rapidsms/rapidsms/docs/topics/testing.rst

     .. attribute:: disable_phases = False

-        If enabled, messages will not be processed through the router phases.
+        If ``disable_phases`` is True, messages will not be processed through the router phases.
         This is useful if you're not interested in testing application logic.
         For example, backends may use this flag to ensure messages are sent to the router, but don't want the message to be processed.